thiru112/aws-cis-security-benchmark/README.md

 # aws-cis-security-benchmark

 This script will evaluate your AWS account against CIS Amazon Web Services Foundations Benchmark `v1.2.0 - 05-23-2018`.
-It automates the entire checklist, instead of manually checking each control manually.
+It automates the entire checklist, instead of manually checking each control.
 The policy script `aws_script_policy.json` is minimum permission that this script need to execute in AWS environment.

 ![HTML REPORT](img1.png)
 ![HTML REPORT](img2.png)